appuio/ops-techlab/labs/23_verification.md

 Create a project, run a build, push/pull from the internal registry and deploy a test application.
 ```
-[ec2-user@master0 ~]$ oc new-project test
+[ec2-user@master0 ~]$ oc new-project dakota
 [ec2-user@master0 ~]$ oc new-app centos/ruby-22-centos7~https://github.com/openshift/ruby-ex.git
 [ec2-user@master0 ~]$ oc get pods -w
 ```
-We keep this project so we have one pod running in our OpenShift.
-If you decide to create other projects/pods you may delete this project with `oc delete project test`.
+We keep this project so we have at least one pod running on OpenShift.
+If you decide to create other projects/pods you may delete this project with `oc delete project dakota`.

 **End of Lab 2.3**